 We respect our patients time.
 This means that we see you at your scheduled appointment time, without having you wait for an extended period of time.
-This also means that you won’t have to wait weeks or months to be seen by Dr. Snyder.
+This also means that you won’t have to wait weeks or months to be seen by Dr. Hendricks.
 We can typically schedule patients within 2 weeks, sometimes sooner.

 Finally, valuing your time means spending time with you when you’re in our office.
 We don’t rush patients in and out.
-Dr. Snyder will spend time with you to discuss your concerns, evaluate your condition and answer any questions you might have.
+Dr. Hendricks will spend time with you to discuss your concerns, evaluate your condition and answer any questions you might have.

 We see many patients who have dental anxiety or fear of the dentist.
-These fears often vanish after just one or two visits with Dr. Snyder.
+These fears often vanish after just one or two visits with Dr. Hendricks.
 Our office is comfortable and well appointed, but more than that, our staff is well trained to handle your anxiety and answer your questions.
 We take our time with patients to fully explain their treatment needs and what they can expect before, during and after.

 We also take all necessary steps to minimize pain and discomfort, giving our patients the best possible experience.